-In November 2009, the board of directors of ODL approved the expansion of the system to 340,000 bbl/d through the construction of two booster units along the pipeline.
-The expansion project also includes the construction of a new leg to the Cusiana station, also connected to the OCENSA system.
-As of December 31, 2011, all construction of the expansion project was completed.
+In November 2009, the ODL board of directors approved an expansion of the pipeline from 170,000 bbl/d to 340,000 bbl/d.
+The project included construction of a pipeline branch to the Cusiana station (already in operation), construction of two booster stations and increased storage capacity at the Rubiales pumping station.
+As of December 31, 2011, all construction for the expansion project was completed.